-In laboratory, organisms can be cloned in two different ways.
-One way is the dividing of already existing embryos, meaning through embryo splitting.
-The second way is the creation of an embryo by means of cell nuclear transfer.
-Beside these variations in the cloning technique, different purposes of cloning should be differentiated, namely between research and therapeutic cloning on the one side, and the reproductive cloning on the other side.
-The target of all cloning techniques is the production of a genetically identical duplicate: a DNA-Fragment or molecule, a cell, a tissue or in the case of reproductive cloning, a complete organism.
+In the laboratory, organisms can be cloned in different ways.
+One way is the division of already existing embryos, meaning through embryo splitting.
+Another method is the creation of an embryo by means of cell nuclear transfer.
+A further procedure is known from the generation of so-called transgenic mice, namely the tetraploid complementation assay (see module tetraploid complementation assay).
+Beside these variations in the cloning technique, different purposes of cloning should be differentiated, namely between research and therapeutic cloning on the one side, and reproductive cloning on the other side.
+The target of all cloning techniques is the production of a genetically identical duplicate: a DNA fragment or molecule, a cell, a tissue or in the case of reproductive cloning, a complete organism.

 The object of this focal point is cloning for research and therapeutic purposes.
-The reproductive cloning, however, is only considered insofar as the techniques are identical to a certain degree.
+Reproductive cloning, however, is only considered insofar as the techniques are identical to a certain degree.

-To avoid possible misunderstandings, the term „therapeutic cloning“, which dominates the public debate, will be substituted and complemented with the term “research cloning” in the following text.
+To avoid possible misunderstandings, the term therapeutic cloning, which dominates the public debate, will be substituted and complemented with the term “research cloning” in the following text.
 A major part of the current research does not aim at concrete therapeutic purposes; rather it mainly belongs to the field of basic research.
-This basic research can and should lead to the development of new therapies over a long term, but it is also used above all to achieve a basic understanding of the scientific relevant processes.
+This basic research can and should lead to the development of new therapies on the long run, but is also used above all to achieve a basic understanding of the scientific relevant processes.

 What is research cloning or therapeutic cloning?